Emma Watson Movies: 5 non-Harry Potter you NEED to watchby Marcelo Neves

 3. Emma Watson in Bling Ring: The Hollywood Gang

-The film is directed by the worshiped Sofia Coppola, who has in his career a common theme: privileged people, empty lives and the difficulty of meeting.
-His thorough and untrial look is now facing a real case, denounced by journalist Nancy Jo Sales for Vanity Fair magazine.
+The film is directed by the worshipped Sofia Coppola, who has in her career a common theme: privileged people, empty lives and the difficulty of meeting.
+Her thorough and untrial look is now facing a real case, denounced by journalist Nancy Jo Sales for Vanity Fair magazine.

 Coppola hits by making Bling Ring almost an observational film, showing the inconsequential acts of these young people and the narcissistic universe they inhabit.
 It is a restrained but no less powerful critique of modern consumer society.